-But could hyperacusis really cause your tinnitus?
+Could hyperacusis really cause your tinnitus?
 That’s difficult to say.
 It might be a little more accurate (and scientifically a bit safer) to say that tinnitus and hyperacusis might be caused by the same underlying issues.
-Sometimes that can mean damage to the cochlear hairs or Meniere’s Disease or even a head trauma of some kind.
+Sometimes that can mean damage to the cochlear hairs or Meniere’s Disease, or even head trauma of some kind.

 You rely on your ears to give you an accurate sense of the world around you.
 Both tinnitus and hyperacusis can undermine that sense.
 When they are present together, your ears and hearing can become especially disorienting.
 As researchers work to identify the underlying causes of hyperacusis and tinnitus, treatments will become better.